kamilsarelo/fast-csv-file-parsing-in-java/README.md

 }
 ```

+`LinkedList` is used in this approach for fast insertion of the read lines, whereas `ArrayList` is used later to store the parsed objects ensuring fast access.

 **`read4()`** returns an average reading performance of **56 ms per pass** and is the winner here so stick with this approach.

 ---